pawn-lang/YSI-Includes/YSI_Data/y_foreach/features.md

 ## More Advanced Special Iterators

-We can combine every feature so far - no y_iterate dependency, state, and more, in to one iterator:
+We can combine every feature so far - no y_iterate dependency, state, and more, into one iterator:

 ```pawn
 // Using `iterstate` not `iterstart` - either are acceptable here.